On the Total CR Twist of Transversal Curves in the 3-Sphere: Integrability by quadratures

 From the fact that $\lambda_1<0$, it follows that $\langle {\bf y}_1,{\bf y}_1\rangle > 0$.
 This proves that the $\lambda_1$-eigenspace of the momentum is spacelike. \end{proof}

-\begin{defn} There are two possible cases: either the $\lambda_3$-eigenspace of ${\mathfrak M}$ is spacelike, or else is timelike.
-In the first case, we say that $\gamma$ is \emph{positively polarized}, while in the second case, we say that $\gamma$ is \emph{negatively polarized}. \end{defn}
+\begin{Definition} There are two possible cases: either the $\lambda_3$-eigenspace of ${\mathfrak M}$ is spacelike, or else is timelike.
+In the first case, we say that $\gamma$ is \emph{positively polarized}, while in the second case, we say that $\gamma$ is \emph{negatively polarized}. \end{Definition}

-\begin{remark} In view of the above lemma, $\gamma$ is positively polarized if and only if {$e_1^2-3\lambda_3>0$} and is negatively polarized if and only if {$e_2^2-3\lambda_3<0$}.
+\begin{Remark} In view of the above lemma, $\gamma$ is positively polarized if and only if {$e_1^2-3\lambda_3>0$} and is negatively polarized if and only if {$e_2^2-3\lambda_3<0$}.
 It is a linear algebra exercise to prove the existence of ${A}\in {G}$, such that ${A}^{-1}{\mathfrak M}{A}={\mathfrak M}_{\lambda_1,\lambda_2,\lambda_3}$, where

 where {$\varepsilon=\pm 1$} accounts for the polarization of $\gamma$ (see below).
-It is clear that any critical curve of type ${\mathcal B}'_1$ is congruent to a critical curve whose momentum is in the canonical form ${\mathfrak M}_{\lambda_1,\lambda_2,\lambda_3}$. \end{remark}
+It is clear that any critical curve of type ${\mathcal B}'_1$ is congruent to a critical curve whose momentum is in the canonical form ${\mathfrak M}_{\lambda_1,\lambda_2,\lambda_3}$. \end{Remark}

-\begin{defn} A critical curve of type ${\mathcal B}'_1$ is said to be in a \emph{standard configuration} if its momentum is in the canonical form \eqref{canformmom}.
-Two standard configuration{\red s} with the same twist are congruent with respect to the left action of the maximal compact abelian subgroup ${\mathbb T}^2=\{{\rm A}\in {\rm G} \mid {\rm A}{\bf e}_2\wedge {\bf e}_2=0\}$. \end{defn}
+\begin{Definition} A critical curve of type ${\mathcal B}'_1$ is said to be in a \emph{standard configuration} if its momentum is in the canonical form~\eqref{canformmom}.
+Two standard configurations with the same twist are congruent with respect to the left action of the maximal compact abelian subgroup ${\mathbb T}^2=\{{\rm A}\in {\rm G} \mid {\rm A}{\bf e}_2\wedge {\bf e}_2=0\}$. \end{Definition}

 Let ${\bf c}\in {\mathcal B}_1$, such that {$\Delta_1({\bf c})\Delta_2({\bf c})\neq 0$}.
 Let $e_1<e_2<e_3$ be the real roots of ${\rm P}_{{\bf c}}$ and let $\lambda_1=-(\lambda_2+\lambda_3)<0<\lambda_2<\lambda_3$ be the roots of ${\rm Q}_{{\bf c}}$.
-Let $\tau$ be the periodic function defined as in {the first of the} \eqref{twistnB1'} and $\phi_j$, $j=1,2,3$, be as in \eqref{angular}.
+Let $\tau$ be the periodic function defined as in {the first of the}~\eqref{twistnB1'} and $\phi_j$, $j=1,2,3$, be as in~\eqref{angular}.
 Let $\rho_j$ be the constants

 and $z_j$ be the functions